sudoist/hugo-jcos.io/content/posts/lockdown-laptop-priorities.md

 Lack of RAM keeps slowing down the system and the Gnome also uses a lot of memory.

-When used with IDEs like Android Studio and PHP Storm a significance slowness is noticeable.
+When used with IDEs like Android Studio and PHP Storm a significant slowness is noticeable.

-Oh and on top of that the fan broke.
+Oh and on top of that, the fan broke.
 (Pics to upload later.)

+You can hear the noisy grinding fan causing vibrations on the laptop.

 So I realized that to remedy this lack of performance and the risk that this quarantine can be extended again...